Generation & Spatial Topology Screening

 Processing Workflow

-1. Load bathymetry and soil data from morie_site
+1. Load standardized engineering resources from morie_site

-3. Generate hexagonal lattice within buffered lease
+3. Generate a constrained hexagonal lattice within the buffered lease area

 Bathymetry & Soil Context